Kanchipuram is a city in Tamil Nadu which is renowned for its Kanchipuram Sarees and is also referred to as the golden city of a thousand temples.

 Historically, various events associated with Kanchipuram can be traced back to the 2nd century BCE.

 Kanchipuram was also believed to have been an integral part of the Dravida Kingdom at one point.
 And since the beginning, this place was ruled over by several dynasties.
-For instance, when it was a part of the Pallava Kingdom, Kanchipuram saw a great rise and improvement in terms of architectural activities, that included the building of roads, temples and so many other things.
+For instance, when it was a part of the Pallava Kingdom, Kanchipuram saw a great rise and improvement in terms of architectural activities, which included the building of roads, temples and so many other things.

-Pallava reign was then followed by the Chola reign which was in about 890 AD and during those times, Kanchipuram also served as the capital of the Chola dynasty.
+Pallava's reign was then followed by the Chola reign which was in about 890 AD and during those times, Kanchipuram also served as the capital of the Chola dynasty.
 Due to all this and many such incidents wrapped the quilt of history, it won’t be wrong to say that Kanchipuram holds a great historical prominence.

-And did you know that Kanchipuram has also served as a strategic battleground for the East India Company in wars against the French, and in Anglo-Mysore wars which took place in the 18th century?
+And did you know that Kanchipuram has also served as a strategic battleground for the East India Company in wars against the French, and in Anglo-Mysore wars that took place in the 18th century?

 Kanchipuram is an amazing city loaded with India’s cultural heritage as well as incredible history.
 It is located at a distance of about 477, 1,079, 1,195, 1,685 km from Delhi, Mumbai, Kolkata, and Bengaluru respectively.
 Here is how you can travel to Kanchipuram by the following means of public transportation.

-By Train.
 If you are planning to visit Kanchipuram by train, then deboard at Kanchipuram Station (CJ).
-It is an important part of Chennai Railway division of the Southern Railway Zone.
+It is an important part of the Chennai Railway division of the Southern Railway Zone.
 It receives trains ‘to and fro’ from nearby regions with good connectivity.
 From the station, you will need to book a taxi or some other means of local transportation.